 Specialisations include: Air pollution analyst, Ecologist, Land degradation analyst, Water quality analyst

 Environmental scientists work in offices and laboratories, and undertake field work in a range of outdoor locations.
 They may need to travel throughout the State or across the country to conduct field research.
 Specific weather conditions are often required in order to undertake research.
 They usually work regular business hours, but may be required to work longer hours at times.

 Environmental scientists use computers and specialty design and modelling software, as well as sampling and testing equipment, laboratory equipment, and surveying and measuring equipment.
 They refer to maps and other environmental diagrams.
 When conducting field research, they are often required to wear safety gear such as hard hats, work boots and high-visibility clothing.

 How do I become one?

 Education and training

-To become an environmental scientist you usually have to complete a degree in science, majoring in environmental science, or a related field.
+To become an environmental research scientist you usually have to study a degree in science, majoring in environmental science, environmental management or a related area.

 Obtaining postgraduate qualifications in environmental science may further improve your employment prospects.